gin66/tui-logger/README.md

  ## Important note for `tui`

  The `tui` crate has been archived and `ratatui` has taken over.
- In order to not need to support compatibility for an inactive create, the v0.9.x releases are the last to support tui.
+ In order to avoid supporting compatibility for an inactive create, the v0.9.x releases are the last to support `tui`.
 In case future bug fixes are needed, the branch `tui_legacy` has been created to track changes to 0.9.x releases.

  Starting with v0.10 `tui-logger` is `ratatui` only.